dblake26/streaming-01-getting-started/README.md

 Open, read, and run each project script (each file will have a .py extension) in order.

-You don't need to fully understand the code yet.
-Instead, read the code and try to figure out what each file is doing.

 When you finish, you'll have an idea of some things possible using just the Python standard library.
 You'll have generated several new data files.
 The streaming process will run continuously for quite a while.